Brisbane's Leading Cat Vaccinations Clinic

 Vaccines can protect your cat from contracting a variety of life-threatening diseases, some of which can be fatal.
 They are often administered by your veterinarian during a routine wellness visit.

 It is always highly recommended for pet owners to vaccinate their young and adult cats against infectious diseases.
-Vaccines prevent illness by enabling the immune system to create defences against diseases.
+Vaccines help the immune system to build defences against diseases.
 A vaccine has disease antigens that mildly stimulate the immune system without infecting the cat.
 The immune system then creates antibodies to fight off the real disease if your cat is ever exposed to it.

 Going to the vet repeatedly over several months for vaccinations, and then for boosters or titers throughout your cat’s life, may seem like an inconvenience, but the diseases that vaccinations will shield our pets from are dangerous but thankfully, mostly preventable.